Chicago Digital Media Production Fund - FAQ & Helpful Tips

 Yes.
 Your total income should match your total expenses.
 If your total expenses (including in-kind items) amount to $12,450 then you need to show $12,450 of confirmed, anticipated, or potential income (including in-kind items).
 Be sure to include in-kind items on both sides – these will zero out.
 The cash value assigned to an in-kind item is an “expense” (even though it’s being provided for free) that becomes a donation/contribution on the income side.
 Be sure to look over the sample budget on our website.

-16. Last year I submitted a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage.
-Is that option available again this year?
+16. Is there an option to submit a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage?

-No. In order to increase accessibility for our applicants and panelists, we have made the decision to streamline the application to an entirely digital platform.
-If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for the 2013 grant.
+No. In order to increase accessibility for our applicants and panelists and stay consistent with the digital nature of the fund, we have made the decision to streamline the application to an entirely digital platform.
+If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for a 2014 grant award.

 17. I am applying for the grant with a non-profit organization.
 If my project is funded, will the money be disbursed to me or the non-profit?